MitPitt/rss-to-telegram-engine/README.md

 ## jinja_formatter

 Formats the final message using Jinja2 templates.
-Should be the last processor.
+Should be the last processor (or before `append_text`).

 All config options are passed to the template as context variables, so templates can define their own options.